rajis31/stat-models-python/README.md

 <a id = 'summary'></a>
 Here  I will go over the various distributions that are seen often as well as their properties.
 I will derive some of the properties use **MLE estimation** and derive the **CDF** as well.

-I have already introduced the following statistical distributions
+I have already introduced the following statistical distributions which include:

 <ul>
    <li>Bernoulli</li>